7 Return/Refund Rate Statistics For eCommerce Stores

 The gap between product representation and reality drives many returns.
 When product photos or descriptions don't match the delivered items, customer dissatisfaction leads to higher return rates.

 First-time buyers return products at higher rates than repeat customers.
-Loyal customers typically have better understanding of a brand's sizing, quality, and product specifications.
+Loyal customers typically have a better understanding of a brand's sizing, quality, and product specifications.

 Mobile shoppers show different return behaviors than desktop users.
 Purchases made on smaller screens often lack detailed review time, potentially leading to higher return rates.